isc-projects/stork/doc/dev/ci-images.rst

 Changelog
 =========

-Below is the list of changes introduced in the CI images for particular tags.
+Below is the list of changes of CI images for particular tags.
 The image names are the file names of their Dockerfiles.

 **Tag: 3**